Creamy Lemon Ricotta Pasta + Golden Fried Chicken Cutlets = Italian Comfort Food

 Step 2: Prepare the Sauce

-- Taste the sauce and season it with a pinch of salt and freshly cracked black pepper to your liking.
+- Season with salt and freshly cracked black pepper to taste.

 Step 3: Combine Pasta and Sauce

-- Toss everything together with tongs or a large spoon until the pasta is evenly coated.
+- Toss with tongs until the pasta is coated in sauce.

-- Slowly add the reserved pasta water, a tablespoon at a time, until the sauce reaches your desired creamy consistency.
+- Add reserved pasta water, one tablespoon at a time, until the sauce is silky and clings to each strand.

-- Serve immediately and enjoy your flavorful creation!
+- Serve immediately and enjoy this bright, comforting Italian-American dish.